zoniaramirez/professional-readme-generator/README.md

 This README generator was created to allow developers to quickly create a professional README for new projects.
 ## Description

 This README generator was created as a challenge for bootcamp students to apply everything that was learned in module 9 of class.
 The challenge will make this generator run in the command line and will be invoked by using the node index.js command.
-This app functionality will be achived by using the inquirer package.
+This app functionality will be achieved by using the inquirer package.

 ## Acceptance Criteria